 What's your advice to someone wanting to become a surgeon?

 - Surgery is popular and it's important to be able to deal with disappointment and bounce back from failure.
 It's also extremely useful to have the ability to appraise yourself in a constructive manner when things go well or badly.

-- It’s entirely possible to enjoy a normal family life in surgery, although realistically your family and friends will need to be understanding as unpredictable moments do occur, which may mean a late return home or being unexpectedly called in.
+- It’s entirely possible to enjoy a normal family life in surgery, although realistically your family will need to be understanding as unpredictable moments do occur, which may mean a late return home.

 - I would also recommend reading Atul Gawande's books Complications and Better, Henry Marsh's Do No Harm, and Gabriel Weston's Direct Red.